Waukegan Nursing Home Abuse Lawyer

 Administrator- Igor Rebel

-Pavilion of Waukegan is another nursing home that is plagued by understaffing, which has impacted its otherwise positive accomplishments.
-Its staff level only received two stars while it scored four stars on quality of care and three stars on its health inspection history.
+Pavilion of Waukegan is another nursing center plagued by understaffing, which has impacted its otherwise positive accomplishments.
+Its staff level only received two stars, while it scored four stars on quality of care and three stars on its health inspection history.

-This facility has 109 certified beds which qualify for both Medicare and Medicaid payments.
+Pavilion of Waukegan has 109 certified beds that qualify for both Medicare and Medicaid payments.

 1615 Sunset Avenue

 Administrator- Rose Shults

 The Terrace Nursing Center has received pretty average ratings across the board— for its staff size, health record, and the quality of service provided.
 However, the Terrace's overall rating of three stars makes it merely an average home that could seek to make some improvements.

 Two reports of patient mistreatment have marred the home's health inspection rating, and an additional three deficiencies resulted from environmental hazards.
 However, on a positive note, The Terrace Nursing Center has an impeccable fire safety rating.
 In addition, this facility has 115 certified beds and can accept both Medicare and Medicaid payments.

 Studies indicate that an older adult is abused every 5 seconds in the United States.
 In addition, research shows that older adults who are financially exploited are five times more likely to suffer physical abuse than those not victimized financially.